Energy and Greenhouse Gas Emissions (GHGs)

 - Energy consumption grew by 30% between 1990 and 2017

 - Energy efficiency improved by 31% between 1990 and 2017

 Learn more about energy’s impact on the environment

 A wide variety of factors have an influence on the level of GHG emissions in Canada.
 Globally, about 78% of GHG emissions from human activity are from the production and consumption of energy.
 This includes activities such as using gasoline for transportation, non-renewable electricity production, oil and gas production, and heating and cooling of buildings.

-In Canada, over 81% of emissions come from energy.
+In Canada, about 82% of emissions come from energy.
 Canadians use more energy due to our extreme temperatures, vast landscape and dispersed population.

 Learn more about Greenhouse gas emissions by Canadian economic sector.

 GHG emissions from oil and gas production have gone up 23% between 2000 and 2018, largely from increased oil sands production, particularly in-situ extraction.

 CO2 Equivalent emissions from the oil and gas sector increased from 157 Mt in 2000 to 194 Mt in 2018.
 The share of oil sands has visibly increased over this span, from 17% of oil and gas emissions in 2000 to 43% in 2018.